promi/mumble-pluginbot-plusplus/README.md

 On Debian you can get the dependencies using Apt:

-    $ sudo apt-get install build-essential automake libtool pkg-config libopus-dev libssl-dev libprotobuf-dev libmpdclient-dev protobuf-compiler
+    sudo apt-get install build-essential automake libtool pkg-config libopus-dev libssl-dev libprotobuf-dev libmpdclient-dev protobuf-compiler

+On Ubuntu 14.04 (Trusty Thar) (GCC) you have to also add the ubuntu-toolchain-r/test PPA:

+    sudo -E apt-add-repository -y "ppa:ubuntu-toolchain-r/test"
+	sudo -E apt-get -yq --no-install-suggests --no-install-recommends --force-yes install build-essential automake libtool g++-4.9 libopus-dev libssl-dev libprotobuf-dev libmpdclient-dev protobuf-compiler

 ## Building + Installing

 The repository is autotools-based, you have to regenerate the configure script:

-    $ ./autogen.sh
+    ./autogen.sh

 Then the usual autotools process applies:

-    $ ./configure
-    $ make
+    ./configure && make
-    $ sudo make install
+    sudo make install

-There is experimental support for Debian Jessie, to build there you should invoke configure like this:
+There is experimental support for Debian Jessie and Ubuntu Trusty, to build there you should invoke configure like this:

-    $ CXX='g++ -std=c++1y' ./configure --without-libuv
+    CXX='g++ -std=c++1y' ./configure --without-libuv

-It should also work without installing, libtool provides a wrapper script for this:
+It also works without installing. libtool provides a wrapper script for this:

-    $ ./mumble-pluginbot-plusplus --help
+    ./mumble-pluginbot-plusplus --help

 A running mpd is currently necessary or the bot will crash, there is a script included to start mpd:

-    $ tools/start-mpd.sh
+    tools/start-mpd.sh

 However the script expects a working mpd.conf in `~/.config/mumble-pluginbot-plusplus/mpd.conf`.
 You can start with the example script from the mumble-ruby-pluginbot repository: